Introduction

 Asbestos | Varieties of rock | Silicate of Magnesium and Calcium |

-1. Hydrophilic fibers: The fibers which have the ability to absorb water are known as Hydrophilic fibers ex: Cotton, Jute, etc.
+1. Hydrophilic fibers: The fibers that can absorb water are known as Hydrophilic fibers ex: Cotton, Jute, etc.

-2) Hydrophobic fibers: The fibers which do not have the ability to absorb water are known as Hydrophobic fibers ex: Polyester, Nylon, etc.
+2) Hydrophobic fibers: The fibers that cannot absorb water are known as Hydrophobic fibers ex: Polyester, Nylon, etc.

 C) Classification According to Fibers Length